 Tad Yuang is located in the rarely visited Southern region of Laos near the town of Pakse.
 There are loads of waterfalls in this region but Tad Yuang is a thundering swimmable little oasis.
 Reaching this waterfall is for the adventurous.
 You’ll have to rent a motorbike from town and drive a portion of the Bolaven Loop to reach the falls.
 And if you feel comfortable on the saddle of a motorbike, I highly recommend driving the Thakhek Loop, as it’s easily my favorite experience in Laos.
+An example of road trips on motorbikes.
 There are several other impressive falls in the area and you can easily make a day of waterfall hopping.
 But of the falls in the area, Tad Luang is the most impressive and at only 10,000 Kip (or about $1) it’s also a steal for budget travelers.

 You’ll spend your day reveling in the power of the cascading falls, swimming and rock hopping in the basin, as well as hiking along the crest to get the best view of the landscape around you.
 It’s the perfect way to spend a hot Laos day.